spacetimeengineer/mupy/README.md

 ## Note from the developer

-This system in it's current state is crude and rutimetry but it is extremely powerful.
+This system in it's current state is crude and rudimentary but it is extremely powerful.
 Make no mistake it needs work but once you realize what it's for you may realize why it's good we begin development as a community.
 I developed this package because I had several things I was trying to do which I could not of done without it.
-I have not done these things yet but this is to say I only really started with requirements that were identified through the goals I posessed.
-This project was not the goal, it's separate of that, rather it is a path to get there but mabye others could help me get there faster and perhaps I could help others attain thier goal too.
-I cannot easily explain or justify my reasons for the form or scope this project adopted but I can say that I was trying to solve several difficult problems at once which related to innovation, development, process, scaling and manufacturing and this was the natural solution which presented itself through many iterations of goals, requirments, constraints, execution, testing and reflection.
-As they say "Nessesity is the mother of all invention" and "If at first you dont succeed, try try again...", then think of mupy as the product of those lessons comibined.
+I have not done these things yet but this is to say I only really started with requirements that were identified through the goals I possessed.
+This project was not the goal, it's separate of that, rather it is a path to get there but maybe others could help me get there faster and perhaps I could help others attain their goal too.
+I cannot easily explain or justify my reasons for the form or scope this project adopted but I can say that I was trying to solve several difficult problems at once which related to innovation, development, process, scaling and manufacturing and this was the natural solution which presented itself through many iterations of goals, requirements, constraints, execution, testing and reflection.
+As they say "Necessity is the mother of all invention" and "If at first you don't succeed, try try again...", then think of mupy as the product of those lessons combined.

 ### 3D Printing is getting more advanced
-3D printing itslef is a very well understood and rutimetry technology implemented in an extremely useful and elegent way. muoy was built partly for that ;  with the hopes that addative manufacutring gets uch better.
+3D printing itself is a very well understood and rudimentary technology implemented in an extremely useful and elegant way. mupy was built partly for that ;  with the hopes that additive manufacturing gets much better.

 ### Rebuilding & Redesigning Infrastructure
-It's no secret that infrastructur is crumbling.
+It's no secret that infrastructure is crumbling.

 ## Main Points
 A collection or list of quick concepts, items and keywords which give an overview of whats mupy is all about.

 ### What is it?

 Originally this project was thought of as an attempt to create a way to program hardware in a more easy fashion than direct openscad.
-It was litterally treated as a hardware-assembly-language which was described in a format analogous to a software-programming-language.
-Since openscad is a very intimidating laguage due to the requiremnts of mathematics and programming knowledge it is not unreasonalble to expect that it would not be very popluar however it retains a status by most knowlegeable progammersa as an incredibly powerful alternative where in the right hands absolutely can crush the productivity of conventianal CAD users.
-This being said it's relative diffiocutly is greatly abstracted by mupy.
+It was literally treated as a hardware-assembly-language which was described in a format analogous to a software-programming-language.
+Since openscad is a very intimidating language due to the requirements of mathematics and programming knowledge it is not unreasonable to expect that it would not be very popular however it retains a status by most knowledgeable programmers as an incredibly powerful alternative where in the right hands absolutely can crush the productivity of conventional CAD users.
+This being said it's relative difficultly is greatly abstracted by mupy.
 In this way mupy expressed an extreme advantage to people who are looking to design products and 3D print models.

 - Creation Engine